Fall Simmering Recipes

 Make-Ahead and Storage Tips

-1. Make ahead: Prepare, strain, and refrigerate for up to 2 days
+1. Make ahead: Prepare, cool completely, and refrigerate up to 3 days for best flavor

-2. Reheat gently: Warm on low heat only
+2. Reheat gently: Warm slowly on low heat

 How to Serve This Dish